zw0610/zw0610.github.io/notes-en/oneapi.md

 ![halide_scheulde](./oneapi/halide-schedule.jpeg)

 This idea inspires [TVM](https://tvm.apache.org/) to come up with its own IR standard for machine learning.
 The origin purpose of TVM, if my recall is correct, is to use its ML IRs to represent dl models described in different frameworks and use its compiler to optimize executions on many devices.
 While the TVM seems no very successful (forgive me if I'm wrong) in the community and industry, I can't agree with its idea and goal more.
 (And the I think one of the reason is this topic is unfairly favors the device manufactories.
 TVM does not produce any AI chips.
-Its opt algorithm may easily be outperformed by tiny effort from Intel/NVIDIA.)
+Its opt algorithm would easily be outperformed by tiny effort from Intel/NVIDIA.)

 ## TFRT & openAPI